-Running the script without args will recreate Docker container and restart it.
+Running the script without arguments will re-create the Docker container and restart it.

-Note: This is not suitable setup for production, it includes several hacks which are insecure, but make development easier.
+Note: This is not a suitable setup for production, as it includes several hacks which are insecure, but they make development easier.

 3.2.4 Coding Weblate with PyCharm